 "Innovative Market Solutions to Help Businesses Make Informed Decisions"

 According to the United Nations (UN), e-waste is any waste product with a battery or plug.
-It contains toxic and dangerous substances, such as mercury, that possess severe risks to human and environmental health.
+It contains toxic and dangerous substances, such as mercury, that pose severe risks to human and environmental health.
 E-waste, e-scrap, electronic waste, and end-of-life electronics are terms frequently used to label used electronics that are approaching the end of their life.
 They are donated, discarded, or recycled.

 The COVID-19 pandemic affected social lives in multiple ways and highlighted the interrelations between the environmental and communal systems of the world.
-The measures are taken to control the spread of the virus across society, including lockdowns and halt in manufacturing as well as trade activities, which led to a decline in economic growth, limitations on mobility, and additional need for digitization and quarantine in homes.
-It was expected that digitization and increase in time spent at home would increase the consumption of electrical and electronic equipment as a result of switching of firms and businesses to home offices, providing the staff with laptops and other office gear for home use, and a simultaneous increase in disposal of such gear and gadgets, partly as a result of house-cleaning during the first lockdowns in 2020.
+The measures were taken to control the spread of the virus across society, including lockdowns and halt in manufacturing and trade activities, which led to a decline in economic growth, limitations on mobility, and additional need for digitization and quarantine in homes.
+It was expected that digitization and an increase in time spent at home would increase the consumption of electrical and electronic equipment as a result of switching of firms and businesses to home offices, providing the staff with laptops and other office gear for home use, and a simultaneous increase in disposal of such gear and gadgets, partly as a result of house-cleaning during the first lockdowns in 2020.
 However, statistics exhibited a surprising development from a global perspective.

 Adoption of Circular Economy to Boost Market Growth